nus-cs2103-AY1920S1/duke/docs/README.md

 <p style="text-align:center;"><img src="Ui.png" alt="Ui" width= "512" height= "734"></p>

-PikaDuke is a simple task tracker that helps users to keep track of their todo tasks, events and deadlines.
+Duke is a simple task tracker that helps users to keep track of their todo tasks, events and deadlines.

 ## Features